PDF to PowerPoint

 How well are complex PDF layouts preserved?

-What PowerPoint format is used?
+What PowerPoint format is the output?

 Can I open the resulting .pptx file in Google Slides?